dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/intro.md

 [!INCLUDE [RP better than MVC](~/includes/RP-EF/rp-over-mvc.md)]

-The Contoso University sample web ap demonstrates how to create an ASP.NET Core MVC web app using Entity Framework (EF) Core and Visual Studio.
+The Contoso University sample web app demonstrates how to create an ASP.NET Core MVC web app using Entity Framework (EF) Core and Visual Studio.

 The sample app is a web site for a fictional Contoso University.
 It includes functionality such as student admission, course creation, and instructor assignments.
 This is the first in a series of tutorials that explain how to build the Contoso University sample app.